MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/use-group-policy.md

 - [Prevent users from moving their Windows known folders to OneDrive](use-group-policy.md#BlockKnownFolderMove)

 > [!NOTE]
-> "SharePoint on-premises server URL" and "SharePoint prioritization setting for hybrid customers that use SharePoint Online (SPO) and SharePoint on-premises server" are for customers who have SharePoint Server 2019.
+> "Specify SharePoint Server URL and organization name" and "Specify the OneDrive location in a hybrid environment" are for customers who have SharePoint Server 2019.
 [More info about using the new OneDrive sync client with SharePoint Server 2019](/SharePoint/install/new-onedrive-sync-client/)

 ### Allow syncing OneDrive accounts for only specific organizations
 <a name="AllowTenantList"> </a>